Do you want to feel more confident raising your intense gifted or twice-exceptional kid?

 Hi, I’m Danika!
 I help parents understand and nurture their gifted and twice-exceptional kids.

 Since I began teaching at age 25, I’ve sought out intense and sensitive gifted/2e kids in every iteration of my career - as a teacher, therapist, assessment provider, school consultant, and now a parent coach.
 I've conducted award-winning research on twice-exceptionality and I'm constantly learning new information and perspectives to understand and support gifted/2e kids and families.

 I love these kids' fierce integrity, creative thinking, and willingness to say what’s on their mind.
 I also love working with these kids’ parents, who often delight in their children and work double-time to support them despite the lack of tailored resources and relevant supports.

 As a former gifted kid raising an intense gifted preschooler, I understand the issues from the inside out and have an intuitive grasp of families’ experiences.

-Participants describe how participating in
+Participants describe how this coaching experience

-this program improved their confidence:
+improved their confidence: